COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 #### Variables

-This modules does not define specific variables as input, but variable interpolation is supported in the command and target definitions.
+This module does not define specific variables as input, but variable interpolation is supported in the command and target definitions.
 It has the following output variables:

 ```json
 {